 Concentration in Counseling Psychology leading to a Master of Arts degree in Counseling Psychology.
 This program is designed to meet the educational standards for the Kentucky Board of Licensed Practical Counselors.

-MIBS will offer a new 12-hour Graduate Certificate in Interdisciplinary Intelligence Studies.
+MIBS offers a 12-hour Graduate Certificate in Interdisciplinary Intelligence Studies.
 This certificate is offered in conjunction with our Kentucky State University membership in the Bluegrass State Intelligence Community Center for Academic Excellence (BGS-IC-CAE).
 The Consortium member institutions are Eastern Kentucky University, our lead institution, Kentucky State University, Morehead State University, the UK Patterson School of Diplomacy and International Commerce, and Marshall University.
 Students who elect to earn this graduate certificate will enroll in courses such as Behavioral Profiling, Persuasion and Radicalization, Terrorism and Insurgency, Political Psychology, and other courses taught by faculty from Psychology, Sociology, and Political Science.
 Students who participate in this program are eligible for scholarship money, travel awards, and other benefits such as opportunities to present at conferences, and access to hiring managers from local, state, and national intelligence and security organizations.

 All applicants to the program must meet all KSU Graduate School application requirements, including: